Robert Myers (physicist): Education

+He did his undergraduate studies at University of Waterloo, gained his PhD at Princeton University, and was a postdoctoral researcher at University of California, Santa Barbara.

 Career

+For a time, Myers was a professor at McGill University.

-Myers is Director of the Perimeter Institute for Theoretical Physics. where he holds the BMO Financial Group Isaac Newton Chair in Theoretical Physics.
+In 2019, Myers was appointed Director of the Perimeter Institute for Theoretical Physics. where he holds the BMO Financial Group Isaac Newton Chair in Theoretical Physics.
 He served as Perimeter Institute's Faculty Chair from 2011 to 2018.
-He is also an Adjunct Professor of physics at the University of Waterloo.
+He is also an adjunct professor of physics at the University of Waterloo.